 Investor-state mediation will be the topic of another session.
 The existing legal infrastructure on the topic is considered by many to be out-dated.
 The State Mediation Subcommittee’s has identified ways in which investor-state mediation can be improved and promoted and a draft set of rules will be presented for evaluation and critique.

-Additionally, Lorraine Brennan, director of JAMS International and president of Arbitral Women, will lead a panel on November 2 on “International Commercial Arbitration in Times of Rapid Political Change.”
+Additionally, Lorraine Brennan, president of Arbitral Women, will lead a panel on November 2 on “International Commercial Arbitration in Times of Rapid Political Change.”
 Panelists include Mireille Bouzols Breton, former Senior Legal VP of Technip, Judge and Arbitrator; Fiona Campbell, Senior Associate, Special Projects & Dispute Resolution, Al Tamimi & Company and Nayla Comair-Obeid, Arbitrator and Managing Partner, Obeid Law Firm.

 The Arbitration Committee, co-chaired by Mark W. Friedman and Judith Gill, will also present sessions on hot topics in international arbitration; review of investment arbitration awards; winning damages and other remedies in international arbitration; and perspectives from providers and users on arbitration institutions in the Middle East and Asia.